How does Linked Benefit Long-Term Care Insurance work?

 Taxation

-Linked Benefit Long-Term Care InsuranceLong-Term Care Insurance riders are intended to be Qualified Long-Term Care Insurance Contracts under Sections 26 U.S.C. § 7702(b) of the Internal Revenue Code with benefits paid out tax-free.
+Long-Term Care Insurance riders are intended to be Qualified Long-Term Care Insurance Contracts under Sections 26 U.S.C. § 7702(b) of the Internal Revenue Code with benefits paid out tax-free.

-You might want to compare companies
+You might want to compare insurance companies

 There are a few rating services that analyze the financial strength of insurance companies.
 The financial strength of an insurance company is a very important factor to consider when purchasing long term care insurance.
 Claim payments are backed by the financial strength and claims-paying ability of the insurance company or companies you chose.
-Hence, it may be in your best interest to choose a highly rated insurance company or better yet, more than one company.
-You can check ratings from sources like AM Best, Fitch, Moody’s and Standard and Poor’s.
+Hence, it may be in your best interest to choose a highly rated insurance company or, better yet, more than one company.
+You can check ratings from sources like AM Best, Fitch, Moody’s, and Standard and Poor’s.